MicrosoftDocs/power-platform/power-virtual-agents/advanced-hand-off.md

-With Power Virtual Agents, you can hand-off conversations to live agents seamlessly and contextually.
+With Power Virtual Agents, you can hand off conversations to live agents seamlessly and contextually.

 When you hand off a conversation, you share the full history of the conversation (the context) as well as all user-defined variables.
-This means live agents that are using any connected engagement hub can be notified that a conversation requires a live agent, see the context of the prior conversation, and resume the conversation.
+Having access to this context means live agents that are using any connected engagement hub can be notified that a conversation requires a live agent, see the context of the prior conversation, and resume the conversation.

 For more information about how to configure hand-off with [Omnichannel for Customer Service](https://go.microsoft.com/fwlink/?linkid=2098992), see the [Configure hand-off to Omnichannel for Customer Service](configuration-hand-off-omnichannel.md) topic.